utshrivastav/MyTorrent/readme.md

 	b.A local webpage will be launched to manage the database. c.Click 'servers' from the left panel.
-	d.You will be prompted to enter the password which is 'password'. e.Select Database and then right click on Datatbase.
+	d.You will be prompted to enter the password which is 'password'. e.Select Database and then right click on Database.
 Select Create > Database. f.Write Database Name 'conferencetalksurvey' and Save.

 5.Install [Eclipse](https://www.eclipse.org/downloads/) on to your machine.